 It may seem buying a stock long and buying a call option are the same thing, and in a way they are as they operate off the same principle, if the stock goes up, you will make a profit with both trades.
 However, where they differ is by the amount of leverage you can have over a company’s stock.
 In the Etsy trade above, we purchased fifty shares of Etsy at $41.27 per share.
 That means for us to open the trade, we needed to have $2063.50 in our account.

 However, we could have purchased one call option contract for pennies on the dollar, which would have given us influence over one hundred Etsy shares instead of just fifty.
 This ability to have control over more shares of a company with less capital is a great way to trade in the marketplace with a smaller dollar account, which in turn keeps the possible risk of financial loss to a minimum.

 Join us next week, where we dive deeper into the world of options.
-And if you wish to learn more regarding this topic, please consider signing up for our Foundations of Stocks and Options class, which you can do here.
 Thank you!